SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 ----
 *v18 not released yet*
 - Windows: Fixed issues that caused projects using C++20 not to work
+- Android/iOS: Fixed projects seen as building successfully when PostBuildTool failed
+  (this happens commonly wth iOS, as all iOS CPU archs must be built before PostBuildTool can combine them into a xcframework)

 Changes until v17 release